-Unfortunately, phase one of the airport's redevelopment turned out to be a major disappointment for passengers.
-The poorly-designed new domestic and international terminals, situated about 800 meters apart, lack amenities.
+- Unfortunately, phase one of the airport's redevelopment turned out to be a major disappointment for passengers.
+The poorly-designed domestic and international terminals, situated about 800 meters apart, were designed without amenities.
 Shoddy workmanship also resulted in safety-issues including the collapse of glass panels, granite slabs, and false ceilings.

-Baggage screening at the international terminal was recently upgraded but inline baggage screening is yet to be introduced at the domestic terminal.
-This means that departing domestic passengers must to get their baggage screened before check-in.
+- Baggage screening at the international terminal was upgraded but inline baggage screening was not initially introduced at the domestic terminal, leaving departing domestic passengers to get their baggage screened before check-in.

-Do note that boarding calls stopped being made in the domestic terminal from May 1, 2017, to reduce noise pollution.
-Passengers must now rely on screens for departure information.
+- Boarding calls stopped being made in the domestic terminal from May 1, 2017, to reduce noise pollution, and passengers must rely on screens for departure information.